ravivooda/stocks/README.md

 # stocks

-fetch all the stocks from https://www.direxion.com/etfs.
+fetch all the stocks from different providers.
 Currently supports:

 - Direxion
 - MicroSector (limited)
+- ProShares

 If you are interested in all the tickers, please see [seeds.yaml](database/seeds.yaml)